 In this post, I will be sharing our Paleo Coconut Shrimp with Pina Colada Dipping Sauce Recipe with you.
 Now that I can eat a wider variety of foods than I used to, every time I go to Red Lobster I treat myself to the coconut shrimp.
 I love it!
 It's really good with broccoli and some extra drawn butter on the side to dip the broccoli in.
 I got hooked on their drawn butter when for years all I could eat there was a whole lobster.

 Yes, a whole lobster is delicious but so expensive and so much messy work.
 Now I can afford to go a little more often since the coconut shrimp doesn't cost as much and I love how quick I can eat them and it is a fairly low carb meal too.
 Plus, I'm a sucker for anything crunchy.
 I LOVE crunchy food and I love sauces and dips and putting them together is a perfect combination.

-I would recommend using smaller shredded coconut rather than the large ribbon style shreds.
-I used Bob’s Red Mill shredded coconut and the smaller size makes it stick to the shrimp better as well as cook more evenly.
+I would recommend using smaller shredded coconut rather than the large ribbon-style shreds.
+I used Bob’s Red Mill shredded coconut and the smaller size makes it stick to the shrimp better as well as cook it more evenly.

 - 1 Egg

 - 12 Jumbo shrimp (or 24 small shrimp, deveined, shells removed, and butterflied)

 - 4 tsp Coconut Flour